 He died in 1958 at the age of 76.

 There are many geographical features in Antarctica and Australia named after Mawson, his picture has appeared on $1 coins and the $100 note.

 10 - Robert Falcon Scott 1868 - 1912

 On the 17th of January 1912, Briton Robert Scott arrived at the South Pole with a party of four others to find a tent with messages for him from Roald Amundsen who had arrived about 5 weeks earlier.

 Scott's team had arrived at the pole 77 days after leaving their winter base by manhauling, walking and pulling their sledges behind them.
 Though they had taken motor sledges, dogs, ponies and skis to Antarctica, they didn't use them effectively.
 Manhauling was also seen as a more "pure" approach to the task.
 They were in poor condition when they arrived at the pole living on a starvation diet that was insufficient for their needs.

 A combination of weather, starvation, scurvy and accidents led to the deaths of all 5 men on the return journey, just 11 miles from a food and fuel depot that could have saved them.

-layers with a windproof outer layer, this system is used
+and insulating layers with a windproof outer layer, this

-clothing lacked ventilation and soaked up sweat during
+Scott's clothing lacked ventilation and soaked up sweat

 Scott was a Naval man, he had turned to polar exploration as a means of seeking advancement partly due to reduced family circumstances, he wrote: "I may as well confess that I had no predilection for polar exploration".